mattroseman/mroseman95.github.io/_posts/blockchain_consensus_01.markdown

 The above is an example of what's called [Double Spending](https://en.wikipedia.org/wiki/Double-spending).

-An easy solution to this problem is to require a certain number of people to approve blocks.
+A naive solution to this problem is to require a certain number of people to approve blocks.
 Although an easy attack would be to create many false identities, all of whom approve the block your transaction is in.
 This is called the [Sybil Attack](https://en.wikipedia.org/wiki/Sybil_attack).

 Many of the following consensus protocols are based off of this naive solution, but they add on a cost to approving blocks, so that a single person can't freely create new identities.
+With this cost there must be some kind of award, in order to incentivize people to approve blocks.
+This reward is usually some of the networks cryptocurrencies, either taken from transaction fees, or created from scratch.

 ## Proof of Work